chobolife/study_english/english_for_everyday_activities/Section_1.md

 - Dan puts slices of bread into the toaster.
 - He pushes down the lever.
 - The toaster toasts the bread.
-- The toast is doen.
+- The toast is done.
 It pops up.
 - Dan puts butter and jam on his toast.

 ## 9. Frying an Egg